dan-t/cabal-bounds/README.md

 Perhaps the currently most annoying thing is, that you have to live with the reformating of your `cabal` file done by the pretty printer of the `Cabal` library.

-To reformat your `cabal` file without changing any bounds you can call `cabal-bounds` with the name of a section that isn't present in the `cabal` file:
+To only reformat your `cabal` file you can call `cabal-bounds format`.

-    $> cabal-bounds drop --executable=blub